CRISPRlab/CRISPRviz/README.md

     -h 	Show this help menu.
 ```

-The program *will* run with no options, only with the script command supplied - however this is not recommended.
-Note: If no file option is provided (-f), **all .fasta files in the current directory** will be used as input and processed; ideal for high-throughput analysis.
+The program *will* run with no options, only with the script command supplied - however this is not recommended. **Note:** If no file option is provided (-f), **all .fasta files in the current directory** will be used as input and processed; ideal for high-throughput analysis.
 ```
 crisprviz.sh
 ```

 ### Examples:
+Navigate to the directory containing your .fasta genome file(s) `cd genomeFolder`, then:
 1. Test the installation:

 		crisprviz.sh -t